ionic-team/ionic-site/docs/nightly/api/directive/collectionRepeat/index.md

       </td>
       <td>
         <p>The height of the repeated element.
 The expression must return
   a number (pixels) or a percentage.
-Defaults to the height of the first item in the list.</p>
+Defaults to the height of the first item in the list.
+  (previously named collection-item-height)</p>

       </td>